linuxomaniac/restdocs-openapi/restdocs-openapi-plugin/README.md

 ## Using the plugin

 Once the plugin has been added to Gradle or Maven, a new task is available:
-`openAPIdoc` for Gradle and `restdocs-openapi:openAPIdoc` for Maven.
+`openapidoc` for Gradle and `restdocs-openapi:openapidoc` for Maven.
-You can automatically trigger these tasks when the tests are done, or you can manually run them; example with Gradle: `./gradlew clean test openAPIdoc`
+You can automatically trigger these tasks when the tests are done, or you can manually run them; example with Gradle: `./gradlew clean test openapidoc`.
+The generated YAML file will then be found under `build/openAPIDoc/api.yaml`.